Talking to Strangers

 My Action Steps After Reading

 - Improved my metal models on understanding strangers.
-Specifically the idea that transparency is a myth and we cannot always understand people by their behavior and demeanor, specifically when they are mismatched.
+The idea that transparency is a myth and we cannot always understand people by their behavior and demeanor, specifically when they are mismatched.

 - Focusing on trying to have humility and restraint when talking to strangers.